-Emerging from lockdown in one piece is as good a reason as any to treat yourself.
-As a nice, luxurious pat on the back, we’ll be booking in to the newly expanded Terrace at The Shelbourne for seafood platters, charcuterie and plenty of bubbles to toast our release.
+Sunny weather and the promise of champagne is as good a reason as any to treat yourself.
+As a nice, luxurious pat on the back, we’ll be booking in to the Terrace at The Shelbourne for seafood platters, charcuterie and plenty of bubbles to toast our release.
+The recently announced Moët Champagne and Seafood Terrace is certainly worth a visit.
 Come rain or shine, it is the perfect (heated!) spot to spoil yourself this summer.

 If you are looking for a seamless blend of exquisite outdoor dining and warm hospitality, Volpe Nera in Blackrock is a no-brainer.
 Barry Sun’s clever creations are not to be missed, and will be just as delicious enjoyed in the heated outdoor seating area as they have always been in the cosy dining room.

-Having successfully pivoted to produce exceptionally good takeaway meal kits during lockdown, Georges’ Street haunt 777 has adapted even further to add Afuera, an outdoor dining area as vibrant and exciting as the flavours you can always expect here.
+777‘s outdoor dining section has it’s own name, so it’s certainly worth a visit.
+Afuera is as vibrant and exciting as the flavours you can always expect here.
 With their famous Margarita in one hand and treats like tostadas, empanadas and taquitos before you, making the most of outdoor dining this summer will be a breeze.

 If you can’t be wandering down sun-filled streets in Provence, you can at the very least enjoy delectable Gallic-inspired delights sitting under a chic striped canopy on Fade Street at L’Gueuleton.
-This Creative Quarter gem converted to a charming little market during lockdown but will be back to doing what it does best as an al fresco brunch haven this summer.
+This Creative Quarter gem will be doing what it does best as an al fresco brunch haven this summer.

 Ever so stylish, ever so buzzy the second the sun comes out, Charlotte Quay has always been a top contender for summer drinks in Dublin.
-Their outdoor terrace on the water feels like a little escape in the city and they have just nabbed Circa’s Gareth Naughton as head chef, which spells something very exciting menu-wise.
+Their outdoor terrace on the water feels like a little escape in the city.
 We’re expecting great things and great times down at this Grand Canal Dock gem this summer.

 There are few places that can transport you to sunnier, more exotic climes as convincingly as Howth’s seafront institution King Sitric.
 The finest lobsters, crab claws, a chilled bottle of vino and the salty sea air make this an unmissable stop, plus you can park yourself in one of their handmade beachüttes or on the heated terrace.